 Improvements which are required to meet the building regulations or other required standards, are not eligible for CARES funding because you are required to meet these standards.

 CARES can fund measures that exceed all regulatory requirements, but it is the responsibility of the applicant’s professional design team to have a robust method that shows the extra measures going beyond any regulatory requirements and explains the rationale for these.
 They must also have a method to evidence costs related to the difference between compliant installations and the additional measures – ie be listed on a bill of quantities or verified by the design team etc.

-With larger projects there may be design teams and project managers who manage the project for you including procurement, quality monitoring and signing off on claims and invoices.
-We are keen to align with the processes you have in place to maximise efficiencies but you will need to be able to evidence expenditure against the CARES-funded activity.
+Your design team will help manage the project for you including choice of sustainability measures, procurement, quality monitoring and signing off on claims and invoices.
+Where possible, we are keen to align with the processes you have in place to maximise efficiencies, but we need to ensure there is robust evidence to support CARES-funded activity.

 - Procurement – your design team may manage the tender process.
 Subject to Local Energy Scotland approval, this is acceptable, but you must provide details of the tendering process including the contractors invited to bid or details of where the tender was advertised and the rational for contractor choice.

-- Main contractor – the low carbon measures funded by CARES are part of the main contract.
-This is acceptable, but at a minimum you must evidence that the contractors or subcontractors have been procured by your main contractor and, where required, are MCS-certified.
-We will need to see a bill of quantities that shows the budget costs allocated to CARES funding and you’ll need to set out your valuation process that approves contractor claims submitted.
+- Main contractor – the low carbon measures funded by CARES may be part of the main contract.
+This is acceptable, but at a minimum you must evidence that the contractors or subcontractors have been appropriately procured by your main contractor and, where required, are MCS-certified.
+We will need to see a schedule of priced works, or bill of quantities, that shows the budget costs allocated to CARES funding and you’ll need to set out your valuation process that approves contractor claims submitted.

 We are keen that CARES funding makes the biggest environmental and financial impacts possible.
 This is achieved though reducing the amount of energy used in the building.
 If the building is only used once a week or is closed for long periods of the year, these benefits will be reduced.